Stamped Concrete, Artificial Turf & Landscaping Experts

 Softer color + texture palette

-Shade-tolerant shrubs and perennials paired with clean mulch beds and accent stone: Serviceberry, Spirea, low-growing Sedums, Creeping Thyme in sun pockets, and mixed foundation plantings designed for lower sun and snow load areas.
+Shade-tolerant shrubs and perennials paired with clean mulch beds and accent stone: Serviceberry, Spirea, low-growing Sedums, Creeping Thyme in sun pockets and mixed foundation plantings.

-Great for: north-facing fronts, shaded side yards, protected courtyards.
+Great for: north-facing fronts, shaded side yards and protected courtyards.

 Materials that finish the look